kiviktnm/EvolutionSimulation/README.md

 environments.
 The organisms are divided into two types, plants and animals.
 Each organism tries to reproduce by gaining enough energy for doing that.
-Reproduction is asexual and every time an organism reproduces there is a set chance for the organism mutating changing the values of its properties.
+Reproduction is asexual and every time an organism reproduces there is a set chance for the organism mutating and changing the values of its properties.

 In the school project I've written about this program I refer to